starzonmyarmz/iamdanielmarino.com/src/work/saving-and-sharing-reports.md

 ---
-title: Saving and Sharing Reports
+title: Saving and Sharing Harvest Reports
 blurb: Elevating productivity and teamwork for Harvest users through improved reporting capabilities.
 order: 2
 ---

-Harvest, a leading platform for time tracking and project management, identified a crucial need to improve its reporting module based on customer churn feedback.
+[Harvest](https://getharvest.com), a leading platform for time tracking and project management, identified a crucial need to improve its reporting module based on customer churn feedback.
 Customers expressed challenges in efficiently accessing and sharing personalized reports, leading to reduced meaningful interaction with the platform and an increased risk of churn.

 Over a four-month period in 2023, a dedicated team of customer experience and engineering experts collaborated to address these challenges.
 The process involved customer research, iterative design, and close collaboration with select customers to ensure their needs were met.